 9.1 There are a number of Tree Preservation Orders (TPO) within the Conservation Area especially within the vicinity of All Hallows Church.
 However, other trees including those associated with Willow Gardens, and the various green spaces along Main Road make an important contribution to the character of the Conservation Area.
 Under the Town and Country Planning Act 1990 all trees in a Conservation Area with a trunk diameter of 75mm or more (measured at 1.5m above natural ground level) are protected (subject to some exemptions).
-It is an offence to prune, fell or otherwise damage a tree without first giving notice to the Council.
+It is a criminal offence to prune, fell or otherwise damage a tree without first giving notice to the Council.
 Prior to removing any tree or trees within the Conservation Area, landowners must give notice of six weeks to the Council in order for the Council to consider whether or not a TPO is justified in the interests of amenity.
 Removing trees within a Conservation Area without serving proper notice is a criminal offence.
+More information on Protected Trees is available here: